SSpeights/PowerShellGuide/refining-with-loops.md

 [Your final script is here](/Examples/FinalInputs_ComputerData.ps1).
 You also have full help for this script from the CLI.
 Simply type in`help .\FinalInputs_ComputerData.ps1`.

+## Validating your script

+Maybe your script works but there are still some improvements you can make.
+One tool that enables you to validate your scripts is the [Powershell module PSScriptAnalyzer ](https://www.powershellgallery.com/packages/PSScriptAnalyzer/).
+We don't go into modules in this guide, but installing and using the analyzer is relatively straightforward.
+And by using the `Invoke-ScriptAnalyzer` cmdlet, you can validate the errors and find how this script can still be better.

+## Section targets

+* Refine your script based on your problems and targets.
+* Learn to use variables, parameters and loops in your script.
+* Learn how to validate your script with the PSScriptAnalyzer module.